 1. Formal Business Inquiry

-Subject: Professional Concern About to Know the Detail About Current Project
+Subject: Professional Concern About to Know the Details About the Current Project

 Dear [Recipient’s Name],